 Although the effects of drinking alcoholic beverages differ among people with Crohn’s, there has been research on the subject.

-- According to a 2018 review of studies, alcohol consumption may be associated with worsening of symptoms for people with IBD, but more studies are needed to determine alcohol’s role in IBD or to potentially determine whether there is a specific quantity that can be safely consumed by people with IBD.
+- According to a of studies, alcohol consumption may be associated with worsening of symptoms for people with IBD, but more studies are needed to determine alcohol’s role in IBD or to potentially determine whether there is a specific quantity that can be safely consumed by people with IBD.

-- A 2018 article in the Journal of Gastroenterology indicated that although there are not many studies on the impact of alcohol consumption by people with ulcerative colitis or Crohn’s disease, people with IBD are more likely to complain about drinking alcohol worsening symptoms as compared to people with irritable bowel syndrome (IBS).
+- A in the Journal of Gastroenterology indicated that although there are not many studies on the impact of alcohol consumption by people with ulcerative colitis or Crohn’s disease, people with IBD are more likely to complain about drinking alcohol worsening symptoms as compared to people with irritable bowel syndrome (IBS).